bluesat-archive/numbat-embedded/README.md

 * **TI library user guide**: `docs/ti/*`.
 API documentation for the various TI libraries available to numbat modules.

 * Note: **TI example code**: This can be found on TI's website inside their software package (TivaWare for EK-TM4C123GXL).
 Useful for figuring out how to use some peripherals.
 It is not distributed here for copyright reasons but mostly because it is huge.

+## Doxygen

+The ros_echronos library shall be documented using doxygen.

+You can install doxygen on Ubuntu using the following command

+`sudo apt-get install doxygen`

+To generate the documentation run

+`make docs`